 - For a lighter version, use little turkey sausages or your favorite turkey hot dogs.

-- Instead of wrapping with bacon, use slices of ham or prosciutto to wrap your sausages.
+- Instead of wrapping your sausages with bacon, use slices of ham or prosciutto.

 - Try using maple syrup, honey, or agave nectar in place of the brown sugar.